 DWI Administrative Hearing Lawyer Johnson County, MO.
-If you have been arrested for DWI/DUI near Johnson County, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
-The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.
+A DWI/DUI arrest in Johnson County, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
+The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Johnson County, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

 - Did you refuse a breath or blood test?